tnebooks/12th-physics/content.en/docs/electronics-and-communication/_index.md

 - to generate RF carriers

+- to generate audio tones

-- to generate clock signal in digital circuits as sweep circuits in TV sets and CRO
+- to generate clock signal in digital circuits

+- as sweep circuits in TV sets and CRO

 >**EXAMPLE 10.8**
 >